wissem01chiha/dynamic-identification/README.md

 ### Documentation
 see [documentation](docs/README.md) file.
 ### Examples
-Basic examples for [kinova Gen3-R07](https://www.kinovarobotics.com/uploads/User-Guide-Gen3-R07.pdf) robot can be found in the [examples](exemple/kinova/) directory..
+Basic examples for [kinova Gen3-R07](https://www.kinovarobotics.com/uploads/User-Guide-Gen3-R07.pdf) robot can be found in the [examples](exemple/kinova/) directory.
+### Prerequisites
+- CUDA Compilation Toolkit > 11
+- Python interpreter > 3.12
+- Conda > 4.5.0
 ### Installation
+The computation of basic rigid body algorithms for the manipulator is done with [Pinocchio](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/).
+For more information, refer to [Pinocchio's GitHub page](https://github.com/stack-of-tasks/pinocchio) or [pinocchio cheat sheet](docs/pinocchio_sheet.pdf).

 create a new conda environment and install all the dependencies:
 ```shell
 conda env create -f environment.yml